The nomination period will open in 2019

 The next Vetlesen Prize will be awarded in 2020

-The Vetlesen Prize, established in 1959 by the G. Unger Vetlesen Foundation, is awarded for scientific achievement that has resulted in a clearer understanding of the Earth, its history, or its relation to the universe.
+The Vetlesen Prize, established in 1959 by The G. Unger Vetlesen Foundation, is awarded for scientific achievement that has resulted in a clearer understanding of the Earth, its history, or its relation to the universe.
 The prize consists of a medal and a cash award of $250,000.
-Nominations are now open for the next prize, which will be awarded in 2017.

 The prize will be awarded to a single individual, who can reside and work anywhere in the world.
 The prize is administered by Columbia University’s Lamont-Doherty Earth Observatory.

 Nomination packages should include at least two letters that describe the nominee’s contributions to a fuller understanding of the workings of our planet, along with a one-paragraph biographical sketch and the full curriculum vitae of the candidate.

 Palisades, NY 10964